jakpor/Udacity-AWS-ML-project-3/README.md

 ![Plot of cross entropy over debug samples](training_debug_values.png "Plot of cross entropy over debug samples")

 ## Model Deployment
 In order to deploy we need to create additional entrypoint for the network to load and preprocess image.
-These operations are included in `inference.py` file.
+These operations are included in `inference.py` file (not in `train_model.py`!).
 Example of preprocessing procedure is presented in Notebook [`train_and_deploy.ipynb`](train_and_deploy.ipynb).
 The trained model return correct results for the test image.